open-webrtc-toolkit/owt-client-native/talk/owt/docs/features/plugins/ic/ic-developer-guide.md

 To make it possible for creating your post processor by `CreatePostProcessor` method., change the code in `talk/owt/sdk/ic/icmanager.cc`.
 You may get the inference engine core instance from the `ICManager`.
-You also need to add new enumeration item of `owt::ic::ICPostProcessor` into `talk/owt/sdk/include/cpp/owt/ic/icmanagerinterface.h`.
+You also need to add new enumeration item of `owt::ic::ICPostProcessor` in `talk/owt/sdk/include/cpp/owt/ic/icmanagerinterface.h`.

 Finally, update the `ic-user-guide.md` to introduce the parameters' usage to the